 Pandas have been around for thousands of years and have lived peacefully.
 But along the way, they have become endangered animals.
 Why are pandas endangered?

 Giant Pandas are one of the most adorable animals in the world, with a distinctive black-and-white appearance.
 But did you know that there are less than 3,000 Giant Pandas left in the world?
 There are approximately 1,900 Giant Pandas in the wild and more or less 600 in zoos or breeding centers.
 They were classified as endangered due to their limited habitat range and low reproduction rate.
 In 2016, their status was changed from “Endangered” to “Vulnerable.”

-The Giant Panda (ailuropoda melanoleuca) is a mammal that can be found in North-Eastern China and Southern Siberia.
-For many years, the low reproductive rate of the pandas has made them a “vulnerable” species on the IUCN Red Listing.
+The Giant Panda (Ailuropoda melanoleuca) is a mammal that can be found in Northeastern China and Southern Siberia.
+For many years, the low reproductive rate of the pandas has made them a “vulnerable” species on the IUCN Red List.